pretext-project/pretext-project.github.io/CONTRIBUTE.md

 ## Instructions

-Pretext Project is based on Jekyll, a static blog site generator.
-All of the pretexts are located in the /_pretexts/ subfolder.
+Pretext Project is based on [Jekyll](https://jekyllrb.com/), a static blog site generator.
+All of the pretexts are located in the /\_pretexts/ subfolder.
 When we deploy the Prext Project site with new updates, Jekyll parses through all of the pretexts and generates a complete static website.
 This makes life easier since we don't need to rely on a database backend.

-When you want to contribute a new pretext, please follow the format listed below.
+When you want to contribute a new pretext, please create a .md file based on the format listed below.

 ```
 ---